civican/legisinfo/43-2/bills/C-12/bill_text.md

 requires the Minister of Finance to prepare an annual report respecting key measures that the federal public administration has taken to manage its financial risks and opportunities related to climate change;

-requires the Commissioner of the Environment and Sustainable Development to, at least once every 5 years, examine and report on the Government of Canada's implementation of measures aimed at mitigating climate change; and
+requires the Commissioner of the Environment and Sustainable Development to, at least once every five years, examine and report on the Government of Canada's implementation of measures aimed at mitigating climate change; and

 provides for a comprehensive review of the Act five years after its coming into force.